zh-lx/pinyin-pro-doc/docs/en/use/pinyin.md

-# Pinyin
+# pinyin

- `pinyin` api can perform pinyin conversion and obtain relevant content.
+Using `pinyin` api to convert Chinese into Pinyin and related content.

 ## Example

 ### Pinyin

-The `options.type` parameter controls the format of the returned result, while the `options.toneType` parameter controls the display format of tones in Pinyin.
+The `options.type` parameter controls the format of the returned value, and the `options.toneType` parameter controls the display format of tones in Pinyin.

 ```js
 import { pinyin } from 'pinyin-pro';